Bucksnort Beef Jerky Recipe

 A special note from the recipe author: "I had always wanted to make beef jerky and it's something my Grandpa had always encouraged me to do.
 He is actually the reason I got into smoking meats.
 He guided me through the whole process and it turned out to be a success.
-Unfortunately, he ended up passing away yesterday.
 He was a huge fan of Savory Spice and encouraged me with so many recipes and experiments.
 When Savory Spice founder Mike stopped in Springfield, MO, during his Chasing BBQ trip I got excited because that's my hometown!
 The name "Bucksnort" came about because that's what my grandpa named his ranch/farm back in Missouri.”

 Plan ahead for this recipe, as you’ll need to marinate the beef overnight for the best results.
 You will also need a smoker and choice of smoking wood; try hickory for a richer flavor.